 "Many couples naturally assume that their honeymoon will be something akin to a chick flick with all its romance and passion," says Laura Brotherson, marriage and sex therapist.
 And while it will certainly be wonderful, it will also be filled with surprises—little things no one ever told you about.
 Here is the inside scoop on what really happens on a honeymoon.

-Any vacation in which you share experiences and make memories will bond two people, but there's something to be said for the first time you check into a hotel as a married couple, just like there's a special thrill in telling the waiter you're celebrating your first days as husband and wife.
+Any vacation in which you share experiences and make memories will bond two people, but there's something to be said for the first time you check into a hotel as a married couple, just like there's a special thrill in telling the waiter you're celebrating your first days as a married couple.
 It really hits you on your honeymoon that you're really in this together and it's official.

 We conducted a survey of 138 newlyweds and asked how many times did they, ahem, get busy?
 The answers ranged from multiple times a day to zero.
 The majority (32 percent) said they got down once a day.
 One bride we surveyed shared that she thought something was wrong when her husband wasn't interested in sex on the daily.
 "When my husband declined to dive into bed with me on the fourth day of our honeymoon, I called a friend and wondered aloud if something was already wrong with our marriage.
 After all, aren't you supposed to have sex every day of this particular vacation?"